Estate Planning- Trusts

 By Guest Author | November 5, 2012

-A solid emergency fund is the base to any successful financial plan.
+A solid emergency fund is the base of any successful financial plan.
 However, many households don’t understand how to set up a proper emergency fund.
 This can get them in real trouble when they face a surprise expense.
 Before you start putting money aside for long-term goals like retirement and college expenses, you should make […]

 Read More